 Mistake 3 : Spreading Resources Too Thin

-This is the classic startup mistake.
+This is one of the classic startup mistakes.
 Not doing too many things at once requires serious discipline.
 “We have to build the plane and fly it at the same time” is the line we liked to tell ourselves.
 In many ways, this is true for any startup.
 You have a lot to prove in a short time period.
 However, you also have to think of your product roadmap highly sequentially.
 Even if you hire enough engineers to build more stuff at the same time, you don’t necessarily have the team around those engineers to adequately support the design and promotion of those features.
 The tough lesson is accepting that the small but dedicated audience your product has today is more important than the larger, more diverse audience you want for your product tomorrow.
 You cannot build everything for everyone at once.
 The best approach I’ve seen in this regard is by Superhuman, outlined brilliantly by their CEO.

 About the speaker